Apodini/Apodini/Documentation/Metadata/Provider Guide.md

 ```

 Now you can declare conformance to the `DefinitionWithDelegatingHandler` protocol on the `FooBarMetadata`.
-This will require us to implement the additional `var initializer: Initializer { get }` property providing
+This will require us to implement the additional `var initializer: DelegatingHandlerContextKey.Entry { get }` property providing
 an instance of the discussed `DelegatingHandlerInitializer`.

 ```swift